-This course has the following course-level learning outcomes Outcome Evaluation Religious Heritage Outcomes able to situate the doctrine of the church within the Reformed tradition able to describe major distinctives of Reformed ecclesiology able to discuss the nature, shape and content of at least three major ecclesiological Christian doctrinal symbols as a basis for further theological reflection and exploration able to articulate the nature of ordained ministry in the Reformed polity and practice Critical Reflection Papers Theological Essay Class Participation

-Click or tap here to enter text.
-Cultural Context Outcomes able to identify and describe the ways in which Reformed ecclesiology takes shape in diverse cultural contexts able to discuss the theological issues related to the culture of a congregation in relation to its various community, ecumenical, and denominational contexts Critical Reflection Papers Theological Essay Class Participation 3.
-Spiritual Formation Outcomes demonstrate a willingness to use thinking, problem solving and decision-making abilities to achieve personal, ecclesial and societal goals ability and commitment for life-long learning able to accurately self-assess able to engage in spiritual practices as integral to church leadership Critical Reflection Papers Theological Essay Class Participation 4.
-Capacity for Professional Ministry Outcomes able to reflect critically upon the meaning of Christian theology for the practice of ministry and leadership develop an appreciation for a diversity of theological and ecclesiastical traditions and the way they shape the practice of ministry begin to integrate (to make consistent interconnections) and communicate Reformed theology in relation to the practice of ministry Critical Reflection Papers Theological Essay Class Participation
+This course has the following course-level learning outcomes Outcome Evaluation Religious Heritage Outcomes able to situate the doctrine of the church within the Reformed tradition able to describe major distinctives of Reformed ecclesiology able to discuss the nature, shape and content of at least three major ecclesiological Christian doctrinal symbols as a basis for further theological reflection and exploration able to articulate the nature of ordained ministry in the Reformed polity and practice Weekly Reflection Papers Book Review Class Participation 2.
+Cultural Context Outcomes able to identify and describe the ways in which Reformed ecclesiology takes shape in diverse cultural contexts able to discuss the theological issues related to the culture of a congregation in relation to its various community, ecumenical, and denominational contexts Click or tap here to enter text.
+Weekly Reflection Papers Book Review Class Participation 3.
+Spiritual Formation Outcomes demonstrate a willingness to use thinking, problem solving and decision-making abilities to achieve personal, ecclesial and societal goals ability and commitment for life-long learning able to accurately self-assess able to engage in spiritual practices as integral to church leadership Weekly Reflection Papers Book Review Class Participation 4.
+Capacity for Professional Ministry Outcomes able to reflect critically upon the meaning of Christian theology for the practice of ministry Weekly Reflection Papers and leadership Book Review develop an appreciation for a diversity of theological and ecclesiastical traditions and the way they shape the practice of ministry begin to integrate (to make consistent interconnections) and communicate Reformed theology in relation to the practice of ministry Class Participation